 Early History of the MacMachant family

-Another 189 words (14 lines of text) covering the years 1541, 1614, 1614, 1600 and 1675 are included under the topic Early MacMachant History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our MacMachant research.
+Another 65 words (5 lines of text) covering the years 1541, 1614, 1614, 1600 and 1675 are included under the topic Early MacMachant History in all our PDF Extended History products and printed products wherever possible.

 MacMachant Spelling Variations

 Although there are comparatively few Welsh surnames, they have a great many spelling variations.
 Variations of Welsh names began almost immediately after their acceptance within Welsh society.
 In the Middle Ages, it was up to priests and the few other people that recorded names in official documents to decide how to spell the names that they heard.
 Variations that occurred because of improper recording increased dramatically as the names were later transliterated into English.
 The Brythonic Celtic language of Wales, known by natives as Cymraeg, featured many highly inflected sounds that could not be properly captured by the English language.
 Spelling variations were, however, also carried out according to an individual's design: a branch loyalty within the family, a religious adherence, or even patriotic affiliations were all indicated by the particular variation of one's name.
 The spelling variations of the name MacMachant have included Machen, Machin, Machon, Mackon, Makin, Makins, MacMacken and many more.

 Early Notables of the MacMachant family (pre 1700)